oktadev/jhipster-microservices-example/README.md

     imagePullPolicy: IfNotPresent
     ```

 7. Run the following commands in the `kubernetes` directory to deploy to Minikube.
-Run `minikube dashboard` to see the deployed containers.

     ```
     kubectl apply -f registry
     kubectl apply -f blog
     kubectl apply -f store
     ```

-9. Run `minikube service blog` to view the blog application.
+    The deployment process can take several minutes to complete.
+Run `minikube dashboard` to see the deployed containers.
     You can also run `kubectl get po -o wide --watch` to see the status of each pod.

+8. Run `minikube service blog` to view the blog application.
+You should be able to login and add blogs, entries, and products.

 To remove all deployed containers, run the following command:

     kubectl delete deployment --all

+To stop Minikube, run `minikube stop`.

-If you run `minikube delete` and have trouble running `minikube start` afterward, run `rm -rf ~/.minikube`.
+**NOTE:** If you run `minikube delete` and have trouble running `minikube start` afterward, run `rm -rf ~/.minikube`.
 See [this issue](https://github.com/kubernetes/minikube/issues/290) for more information.

 ## Google Cloud

 1. Create a Google Cloud project at [console.cloud.google.com](https://console.cloud.google.com/).
+2. Navigate to <https://console.cloud.google.com/kubernetes/list> to initialize the Container Engine for your project.
-2. Install [Google Cloud SDK](https://cloud.google.com/sdk/) and set project using:
+3. Install [Google Cloud SDK](https://cloud.google.com/sdk/) and set project using:

        gcloud config set project <project-name>

-3. Create a cluster:
+4. Create a cluster:

-       gcloud container clusters create <cluster-name> --machinetype=n1-standard-2 --scopes cloud-platform
+       gcloud container clusters create <cluster-name> --machine-type=n1-standard-2 --scopes cloud-platform --zone us-west1-a

-4. Run `kubectl` commands to deploy.
+   To see a list of possible zones, run `gcloud compute zones list`.

+5. Push the `blog` and `store` docker images to [Docker Hub](https://hub.docker.com/).
+You will need to create an account
+and run `docker login` to push your images.
+The images can be run from any directory.

+    ```bash
+    docker image tag blog mraible/blog
+    docker push mraible/blog
+    docker image tag store mraible/store
+    docker push mraible/store
     ```

+6. Run `kubectl` commands to deploy.

+    ```bash
     kubectl apply -f registry
     kubectl apply -f blog
     kubectl apply -f store
     ```

-5. Use port-forwarding to see the registry app locally.
+7. Use port-forwarding to see the registry app locally.

        kubectl port-forward jhipster-registry-0 8761:8761

+8. Run `kubectl svc blog` to view the blog application on Google Cloud.

-6. Scale microservice apps as needed:
+9. Scale microservice apps as needed with `kubectl`:

-       kubectl scale deployment store —replicas=3
+       kubectl scale --replicas=3 deployment/store

 To see a screencast of this process, [watch this YouTube video](https://youtu.be/dgVQOYEwleA).